Many people use a daily face wash in their skin care regime for healthy, youthful-looking skin.

 The dermatologists go on to recommend that patients seek out face washes that have a balance of detergents to clean away oils and dirt, along with pH balancing compounds and moisturizers to restore and maintain moisture levels in the skin cells closest to the surface of the skin.
 These are the kinds of qualities you will find in top-rated face washes.

+Face washes can help improve a variety of skin conditions.
 A 2015 study published by researchers in Japan in the Journal of Dermatology highlights the role of a face wash in overall skin care (3).

 The study examined a group of adult Japanese women with sensitive skin who were given a skincare routine that included a face wash alongside daily moisturizing with a face moisturizing lotion.